 I should clarify that the phrase used by John of St. Thomas is not canonically elected but canonically accepted (canonice acceptatus) – that is, accepted by the Church as having been canonically elected.
 Such acceptance doesn’t prove that there were no shenanigans associated with the election, but it does prove that the election achieved its desired effect.
 It also suffices to remedy any technical defect in the election, as the Council of Constance teaches (per JST).

 As John of St. Thomas explains in his treatise, the validity or lack thereof of an election cannot be determined by the Church based on knowledge of what transpired behind the closed doors of the conclave, since the participants are all bound to secrecy under the pain of excommunication.
-There must, therefore, be an external sign that provides the infallible assurance the Church needs, and indeed there is.
+There must, therefore, be an external sign that provides the infallible assurance the Church needs; and indeed there is.

-The theologians canonists have consistently taught that the universal acceptance of the Church is that external sign.
+The theologians and canonists have consistently taught that the universal acceptance of the Church is that external sign.
 As the famous canonist, Fr.
-Wernz explains, the universal acceptance is “the sign and the infallible effect of a valid election.”
+Wernz, explains, the universal acceptance is “the sign and the infallible effect of a valid election.”
 (Ius Canonicum II, Gregorianae, Romae, 1943, 520-521).
 Arnaldo de Salveira notes that this is the common teaching:

 Silveira: In respect to a doubtful Pope, it is necessary to make it very clear here that the peaceful acceptance of a Pope by the whole Church is ‘a sign and an infallible effect of a valid election’.
 This is the common teaching of the authors.”
 (L’Ordo Missae de Paul VI: Qu’en penser?, Paris, 1980, p.
 72).